-The Joint Lead Managers (as defined below) have not independently verified the information contained herein.
-Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Joint Lead Managers as to the accuracy or completeness of the information contained or incorporated in these Listing Particulars or any other information provided by the Issuer in connection thereto.
-None of the Joint Lead Managers accepts any liability in relation to the information contained or incorporated by reference in these Listing Particulars or any other information provided by the Issuer in connection thereto.
+The Joint Lead Managers (as defined below) and the Trustee have not independently verified the information contained herein.
+Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Joint Lead Managers or the Trustee as to the accuracy or completeness of the information contained or incorporated in these Listing Particulars or any other information provided by the Issuer in connection thereto.
+None of the Joint Lead Managers nor the Trustee accepts any liability in relation to the information contained or incorporated by reference in these Listing Particulars or any other information provided by the Issuer in connection thereto.
 The statements made in this paragraph are made without prejudice to the responsibility of the Issuer under these Listing Particulars.

-To the fullest extent permitted by law, no Joint Lead Manager accepts any responsibility for the contents of these Listing Particulars, and no Joint Lead Manager accepts any responsibility for any statement made, or purported to be made, by any other Joint Lead Manager or on its behalf in connection with the Issuer or the issue and offering of the Notes.
-Each Joint Lead Manager accordingly disclaims all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of these Listing Particulars or any such statement.
+To the fullest extent permitted by law, no Joint Lead Manager nor the Trustee accepts any responsibility for the contents of these Listing Particulars, and no Joint Lead Manager nor the Trustee accepts any responsibility for any statement made, or purported to be made, by any other Joint Lead Manager or the Trustee or on its behalf in connection with the Issuer or the issue and offering of the Notes.
+Each Joint Lead Manager and the Trustee accordingly disclaims all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of these Listing Particulars or any such statement.

-No person is or has been authorised by the Issuer or the Joint Lead Managers to give any information or make any representation regarding the Issuer or the Notes other than as contained in these Listing Particulars or as approved for such purpose by the Issuer or any of the Joint Lead Managers.
+No person is or has been authorised by the Issuer, the Trustee or the Joint Lead Managers to give any information or make any representation regarding the Issuer or the Notes other than as contained in these Listing Particulars or as approved for such purpose by the Issuer, the Trustee or any of the Joint Lead Managers.
 Any such representation or information should not be relied upon as having been authorised by the Issuer.